nasa-fornax/fornax-documentation/README.md

 ### Save your work!
 The Science Console is primarily intended for interactive use and will cull sessions which appear to be inactive.
-Your session will not be culled if there s CPU activity.
+Your session will not be culled if there is CPU activity.
 Keeping your computer from sleeping will also keep your session active; regardless of any interactivity.
 If you want a notebook or script to run longer than about 15 minutes and there is no processing in your notebook or you will not be interacting with the